chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 ![](https://github.com/chandra-gummaluru/chandra-gummaluru.github.io/raw/master/media/go/go_tree.svg)
 *The root of the tree represents the initial board configuration.
 Each leaf of the tree represents the board configuration after a game has ended.
 Each path from the root to a leaf represents one possible realization of the game; the leaf is annotated with a utility value of either $1$ or $0$, depending on whether the agent would have won or not if that game was indeed realized.*

-In developing our agent, it is fairly common to assume that the adversary is rational, i.e., from any board configuration, they will play the move that will maximize their probability of winning.
-Thus, the utility value of any non-leaf node
+In developing our agent, it is fairly common to assume that the adversary will also play the move that will maximize their probability of winning.